axelitus/cmmi_l2-up-project/README.md

-# Development Project Folder for CMMI L2 using UP / Directorio de Proyecto de Desarrollo para CMMI N2 usando UP
+# CMMI L2 + UP Development Project Folder

 This is a template for a development project's working folder that follows the CMMI Level 2 best practices using the Unified Process model framework.
 This includes the basic folder structure to organize the project's generated documents and the templates of said documents that should be used throughout the whole process.